mrwu-mac/ControlMLLM/README.md

 # ControlMLLM

-The repo is for the paper [ControlMLLM: Training-Free Visual Prompt Learning for Multimodal Large Language Models](https://arxiv.org/abs/2407.21534).
+The repo is for the paper [ControlMLLM: Training-Free Visual Prompt Learning for Multimodal Large Language Models (NeurIPS2024)](https://arxiv.org/abs/2407.21534).

 ```
 @misc{wu2024controlmllmtrainingfreevisualprompt,